Sarajevo Music Academy: Bosnian War and resilience (1992–1995)

 The tragic events that struck the former Yugoslavia in the 1990s left the Academy without many of its teachers and associates, and the building was severely damaged on six separate occasions.
 One of the shell holes in the wall between the concert hall and the hallway was deliberately preserved by the Academy’s management as a symbol of those difficult times.
 Many students left Sarajevo; of the 45 full-time teachers and assistants, only fifteen remained, and the Academy lost two-thirds of its staff.
 Temporary lecturers from other institutions were occasionally hired, and the number of students dropped to around 50.
 Teaching was further hindered by the lack of adequate facilities.

 Despite these challenges, instruction was interrupted only once, for a short period in May 1995, due to intense shelling.
 Instrumental teachers often held classes in their own homes, both for safety and due to the lack of usable space.
 In spite of the hardships, the remaining staff maintained their professional and human dedication.
 In addition to preserving the teaching process, the Academy’s teachers played a key role in establishing the Orchestra of the Armed Forces of Bosnia and Herzegovina, reviving the Sarajevo Philharmonic, and re-establishing the academic choir Gaudeamus.

 Thanks to the efforts of then-dean Osman-Faruk Sijarić, and with substantial support from music academies and conservatories in Vienna, Bern, Graz, Karlsruhe, Madrid, and Stockholm, the Sarajevo Music Academy was unanimously accepted as a member of the European Association of Conservatoires.

 During the war, 15 students earned bachelor’s degrees, two completed master’s degrees, and one doctoral dissertation was defended.
 Despite enormous difficulties, the Academy succeeded in fulfilling its core mission throughout almost the entire final decade of the 20th century.

 Post-war recovery and modern era (1996–present)

-Over the course of more than 62 years, the Academy has produced over 2,700 graduates, around 300 master’s degree holders, and about 30 doctoral degree recipients.
+Over the course of more than 62 years, the Academy has produced over 2,000 graduates, around 200 master’s degree holders, and about 20 doctoral degree recipients.
 Around 300 teachers and associates have contributed to its work.
-Despite significant political, social, and other upheavals that affected all aspects of its functioning, the Academy has followed an upward trajectory.
-Today, it is an internationally recognized artistic and educational institution with well-developed departments, accredited academic programs, and active artistic and scientific output.
+Despite significant political, social, and other upheavals that affected all aspects of its functioning, the Academy is now led by a new generation of professors and is internationally recognised as an institution with well-developed departments, accredited academic programs, and active artistic, and scientific output.